javacook/proxifier/README.md

     return dog;

 Things can quickly get dangerous when a property is added e.g. to the class <code>hund</code>.
-Often you forget to update the location(s) where this new property had to map additionally.
+Occasionally, you forget to update the code where this new property had to map additionally which leads to common errors (missing data, NullPointerExceptions, etc.)
 This utility allows you to protect your code in so far as an exception can be thrown when a new property was added without mapping it.
 This can be achieved with a simple modification:

     Dog dogPx = Proxifier.proxyOf(dog);
     Hund hundPx = Proxifier.proxyOf(hund);